rferguson386/pub-quiz-game/README.md

 - __Answer input__

  The answer input allows users to provide an answer, which is then checked against the answer property in an array of objects relating to the quiz questions, to determine if the user was correct in their answer, or not.
+There is a validation function checking the answer the user inputs to make sure that it is not a blank text string, or does not contain a series of blank characters in the string before they type their name.

+ If the validation fails, the user is prompted to re-enter their answer via an alert message.

 ![Answer input](https://github.com/rferguson386/pub-quiz-game/blob/main/assets/images/readme/answer-input.png)